• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-What you’ll find is that you don’t really need to worry about getting enough…. but, if you are, there are plenty of options when it comes to plant protein.
+You’ll find that you don’t need to worry about getting enough.
+But, if you are, there are plenty of options for plant protein.

-What you may not realize is that many foods, even vegetables have some protein.
-There’s more protein in legumes (beans & lentils), quinoa (a pseudograin), and seitan (made from the protein portion of wheat), and some in nuts and seeds, as well.
+You may not realize that many foods (even vegetables) contain protein.
+There’s more protein in legumes (beans & lentils), quinoa (a pseudo-grain), and seitan (made from the protein portion of wheat), plus some in nuts and seeds as well.

 One of the highest plant protein options is soy.
-Three and a half ounces of boiled fresh soybeans has about 16.6 grams of protein.
+Three and a half ounces of boiled fresh soybeans have about 16.6 grams of protein.
 One cup of firm tofu has about 20 grams!
+If you have concerns about soy,

 More About Tofu

-Fresh soybeans, tempeh, which is made from fermented soybeans, and soy milk are on the soybean list.
-But, tofu surely is the most well-known of the soy products and is a great option.
+Fresh soybeans, tempeh — made from fermented soybeans — and soy milk all feature soy.
+That said, tofu is the most well-known of the soy products and is a great option.

-It comes in two forms, the shelf safe version which is called silken tofu, and refrigerated tofu that’s packed in water to keep it fresh.
-Silken tofu is best used in desserts, dips, or dressings where you don’t need to press it to release the water.
+It comes in two forms.
+The shelf-safe version is called silken tofu.
+You can also find refrigerated tofu, which has been packed in water to keep it fresh.
 Silken tofu is quite fragile and takes delicate handling.
+It's best used in desserts, dips, or dressings where you don’t need to press it to release the water.

-Here are a couple of Silken Tofu recipes
+Here are a couple of silken tofu recipes that you can try now:

 • Avocado Tofu Chocolate Pudding